-- We will confirm with you by email or phone that space is available and help to finalize the object list.
+We will confirm with you that space is available and help to finalize the object list.
 We will also check with curatorial and preparatory staff about potential condition and preparatory issues.

-- Depending on the exhibition schedule, the Art Center staff typically installs artwork on Mondays.
+Depending on the exhibition schedule, the Loeb staff typically installs artwork on Mondays.

-One of the Art Center’s greatest collection strengths is its print collection, which numbers in the thousands and ranges from old master to contemporary works.
-Of special note is the Warburg Collection of Old Master Prints, which includes many fine examples of works by Dürer, Rembrandt, and others among its 170 prints.
+One of the Art Center’s greatest collection strengths is its print holdings, which numbers in the thousands and ranges from old master to contemporary works.
+Of special note is the Warburg Collection of Old Master Prints, which includes many fine examples of works by Dürer, Rembrandt, and others.

 The Art Center has a limited number of works on paper on display in its galleries, and only for short periods of time due to their fragility and light sensitivity.
 However, faculty and students can ask to examine specific examples.
 We recognize that the experience of seeing works on paper in person can be invaluable and will make every effort to accommodate these requests.